Rundown

 just to see it at least.
 You both

-got a real taste of Jamaica.
+had a real taste of Jamaica.

-But back then.
+But back then!

 Oh you should have seen the parks.